prathimacode-hub/ML-ProjectKart/Car Fuel Comsumptiom/Model/README.md

 Predict the consumption depending on the gas type.

+They can be used to determine the effect of weather, speed or gas type on the car consumption.

 ## Dataset

 You can download dataset [here](https://www.kaggle.com/anderas/car-consume)

+# Dataset have following features:

+* distance - Distance to travel

+* consume - fuel consumed

+* speed - speed of the car

+* temp_inside - inside temp of car

+* temp_outside - outside temp of car

+* specials - Rain/Sun/half sun half rain/snow

+* gas_type - SP98 or E10

+* AC - AC on or not

+* rain - rain or not

+* sun - sun or not

 ## What I had done